The 2018-2019 List of Top 10 FHA Multifamily Lenders

 Greystone Servicing Corporation: $1.82 Billion

 Right now, Greystone is a major market leader in multifamily finance, having been ranked the #1 HUD/FHA multifamily and healthcare lender of 2018, with nearly $2 billion of loan commitments.
-This includes approximately $1 billion of transactions under the Multifamily Accelerated Processing (MAP) HUD 223(f) program, over 55 deals.
+This includes approximately $1 billion of transactions under the Multifamily Accelerated Processing (MAP) HUD 223(f) program (over 55 individual deals).
 In addition to its HUD-insured multifamily lending services, the company also supplied more than $5 billion of Fannie Mae and Freddie Mac multifamily loans that year.
-Other services from Greystone include CMBS loans, and property management and investment sales advisory services.
+Greystone also offers CMBS loans as well as property management and investment sales advisory services.
 Greystone is headquartered in New York City and is currently headed by CEO Stephen Rosenberg.

 Berkadia Commercial Mortgage: $1 Billion+